-Example 2: The notes are not automatically called prior to maturity and the price of the Lesser Performing Underlying increases from the Starting Underlying Level of \$70 to an Ending Underlying Level of \$73.50.
-Because the notes are not automatically called prior to maturity and the Ending Underlying Level of the Lesser Performing Underlying of \$73.50 is greater than its Starting Underlying Level of \$70, regardless of whether a Trigger Event has occurred, the investor receives total payments of \$1,040 per \$1,000 principal amount note over the term of the notes and a payment at maturity of \$1,000 per

-\$1,000 principal amount note.
+Example 3: The notes are not automatically called prior to the final Call Date and the level of the Lesser Performing Underlying increases from the Starting Underlying Level of 1300 to an Ending Underlying Level of 1365.
+Because the notes are not automatically called prior the final Call Date and the Ending Underlying Level of the Lesser Performing Underlying of 1365 is greater than its Starting Underlying Level of 1300, regardless of whether a Trigger Event has occurred, the notes are automatically called and the investor receives total payments of \$1,080 per \$1,000 principal amount note over the term of the notes, consisting of interest payments of \$80 per \$1,000 principal amount note over the term of the notes and a payment at maturity of \$1,000 per \$1,000 principal amount note.
 This represents the maximum total payment an investor may receive over the term of the notes.

-Example 3: The notes are not automatically called prior to maturity, a Trigger Event has not occurred and the price of the Lesser Performing Underlying decreases from the Starting Underlying Level of \$70 to an Ending Underlying Level of \$56.
-Even though the Ending Underlying Level of the Lesser Performing Underlying of \$56 is less than its Starting Underlying Level of \$70, because the notes are not automatically called prior to maturity and a Trigger Event has not occurred, the investor receives total payments of \$1,040 per \$1,000 principal amount note over the term of the notes, consisting of interest payments of \$40 per \$1,000 principal amount note over the term of the notes and a payment at maturity of \$1,000 per \$1,000 principal amount note.
+Example 4: The notes are not automatically called prior to maturity, a Trigger Event has not occurred and the level of the Lesser Performing Underlying decreases from the Starting Underlying Level of 1300 to an Ending Underlying Level of 1040.
+Because the notes are not automatically called prior to maturity and a Trigger Event has not occurred, even though the Ending Underlying Level of the Lesser Performing Underlying of 1040 is less than its Starting Underlying Level of 1300, the investor receives total payments of \$1,080 per \$1,000 principal amount note over the term of the notes, consisting of interest payments of \$80 per \$1,000 principal amount note over the term of the notes and a payment at maturity of \$1,000 per \$1,000 principal amount note.
 This represents the maximum total payment an investor may receive over the term of the notes.

-Example 4: The notes are not automatically called prior to maturity, a Trigger Event has occurred and the price of the Lesser Performing Underlying decreases from the Starting Underlying Level of \$70 to an Ending Underlying Level of \$56.
-Because the notes are not automatically called prior to maturity, a Trigger Event has occurred and the Ending Underlying Level of the Lesser Performing Underlying of \$56 is less than its Starting Underlying Level of \$70, the investor receives total payments of \$840 per \$1,000 principal amount note over the term of the notes, consisting of interest payments of \$40 per \$1,000 principal amount note over the term of the notes and a payment at maturity of \$800 per \$1,000 principal amount note, calculated as follows:
+Example 5: The notes are not automatically called prior to maturity, a Trigger Event has occurred and the level of the Lesser Performing Underlying decreases from the Starting Underlying Level of 1300 to an Ending Underlying Level of 1040.
+Because the notes are not automatically called prior to maturity, a Trigger Event has occurred and the Ending Underlying Level of the Lesser Performing Underlying of 1040 is less than its Starting Underlying Level of 1300, the investor receives total payments of \$880 per \$1,000 principal amount note over the term of the notes, consisting of interest payments of \$80 per \$1,000 principal amount note over the term of the notes and a payment at maturity of \$800 per \$1,000 principal amount note, calculated as follows:

-$$[\$1,000 + (\$1,000 \times -20\%)] + \$40 = \$840$$
+$$[\$1,000 + (\$1,000 \times -20\%)] + \$80 = \$880$$